beaker-project/beaker-project.org/dev/tech-roadmap.rst

 initialisation capabilities rather than relying solely on kickstart post operations.

+While the initial integration will likely be based on a bootstrap image that launches Beaker's existing kickstart based provisioning process, the OpenStack support is also the first step towards image based provisioning.
+This should not only be faster than kickstart based provisioning, but also allow for provisioning of other Linux distributions and even other operating systems.

 OpenStack also offers some interesting possibilities in terms of dynamically creating isolated subnets.
 Integrating with that could allow Beaker to support testing of scenarios that are currently difficult to set up due